Phrompong/smart-pagination/README.md

 ## Tips

-- TypeORM caching is enabled (`cache: true`) on every call.
+- TypeORM caching is enabled with a 60-second TTL (`cache: 60 * 1000`) on every call.
 Adjust your global cache configuration if you need a different cache behaviour.
+- Helper metadata values are normalised to numbers, so `meta.itemsPerPage` and `meta.currentPage` always return numeric types.
 - If you accept pagination parameters from query strings, remember that they arrive as strings.
 Perform `Number(...)` conversion or use `class-transformer` to coerce values.
 - For complex filters, pass a TypeORM query builder to keep full control over joins and projections.